Board of Directors

 Jodey Leser loves her bikes and feels everyone should enjoy the open road on a bike, or a nice flowing trail through the woods.
 She enjoys triathlons and has completed three Ironman triathlons--Lake Placid, Louisville, and Madison.
-Jodey is the co-owner and Director of Sales and Marketing for a paper tube manufacturer, Cascade Paper Converting, LLC.
+Jodey is the co-owner and Director of Sales and Marketing for a paper tube manufacturer, Cascade Paper Converter, LLC.

 Ted Lott, AIA